 I’m wild about John Willie.

-So much so, that when I made Vanity Fair’s prestigious International Best-Dressed List, I apparently stumped readers for name-dropping John Willie’s women as my greatest fashion inspiration.
+So much so that when I made Vanity Fair’s prestigious International Best-Dressed List, I apparently stumped readers for name-dropping John Willie’s women as my greatest fashion inspiration.
 On stage, JW is always there in spirit—but no greater than the ovation “Lipteese” number I do, riding, bronco-style, straddling a whopping, sparkling red lipstick.

-And, of course, the little devil is at my shoulder as I creative direct my hat collection for Hood London, or my signature lingerie and glove lines.
+And, of course, the little devil is at my shoulder as I creative direct my hat collection for Hood London or my signature lingerie and glove lines.
 Or when I get dressed, morning or night.

 Little was left to the imagination when it came to the curvaceous women that JW so meticulously penciled.
 Yet it was what was on the outside—a second skin of chiffon and leather, silk and satin—that drew me in.
 The man knew clothes.
 And stockings.
 And shoes.
 Especially shoes, a fetish he also expressed through another enterprise, a footwear line called Achilles.
 He sold the seductive soles via ads in his magazine BIZARRE.
-Designing was one way to ensure that the flesh-and-blood models whom he photographed, including his muse and second wife, Holly Anna Faram, were suitably laced up from tilted toe to the upper most tippy top of the thigh.
+Designing was one way to ensure that the flesh-and-blood models whom he photographed, including his muse and second wife, Holly Anna Faram, were suitably laced up from tilted toe to the uppermost tippy top of the thigh.

 Willie had a signature style when it came to fashioning the fantasies he conjured by way of graphite or camera film.
-There were the oil-slick long gloves and wide patent leather belts; pencil skirts cut up to here and the snuggest of cardigans unbuttoned down to there.
-His illustrations also revealed a sense of haute drama, as in the case of a black gown with tiny waist and sweetheart neckline surprisingly paired with a white gossamer blouse with long puffed sleeves and a high neck.
+There were the oil-slick long gloves and wide patent leather belts; pencil skirts cut up to here, and the snuggest of cardigans unbuttoned down to there.
+His illustrations also revealed a sense of haute drama, as in the case of a black gown with a tiny waist and sweetheart neckline, surprisingly paired with a white gossamer blouse with long puffed sleeves and a high neck.
 It’s only one example in a dress code so informed by Forties and Fifties femme fatales with shades of Victorian and Gibson Girl femininity.
-The latter also showed up in the ruffles on tightly pulled corsets and the endless leather covered buttons on boots with the most vertiginous angled heels.
+The latter also showed up in the ruffles on tightly pulled corsets and the endless leather-covered buttons on boots with the most vertiginous angled heels.

 It could all be the liner notes for a New York or Paris runway.
 Yet here it was in the pages of a “dirty” magazine.
 Today, it all looks as chic and exciting as ever.

-JW dished it out with a wink and nudge even in the most explicit of scenarios.
+JW dished it out with a wink and nudge, even in the most explicit of scenarios.
 Here are women—in charge or in distress—behaving badly.
 The fantasy role play accompanied by speech bubbles laced with JW’s deadpan Brit humor made everything more intriguing, witty.
 I always loved reading the letters to the editor in Bizarre, too.
 JW insisted they were authentic reader letters.
 Whatever the truth, they are a hoot.
 He made fetishism fun.